learn-co-students/has-many-through-forms-rails-online-web-sp-000/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/has-many-through-forms-rails' title='Has Many Through Forms Rails'>Has Many Through Forms Rails</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/has-many-through-forms-rails'>Has Many Through in Forms</a> on Learn.co and start learning to code for free.</p>